FredPedrosa/dissertation_data_analyses/README.md

 *   This repository **does not include** the raw data files (`dados.xlsx`, judge response file) due to potential privacy concerns.
 *   You need to obtain these files separately and place them in a location accessible by the R script.
-*   **Crucially, you MUST update the file paths** inside the `thesis_analyzes.Rmd` script to point to the correct locations of your data files:
+*   **Crucially, you MUST update the file paths** inside the `dissertation_analyzes.Rmd` script to point to the correct locations of your data files:
     *   Look for lines using `read_excel("path/to/your/file.xlsx")` and modify the path accordingly.

 ## Usage